anderkve/FYS3150/_sources/book/parallelization/using_openmp.md

 ## Compiler directives

-OpenMP is very user-friendly in the sense that a code written to run series can easily be parallelized simply by adding **compiler directives**.
+OpenMP is very user-friendly in the sense that a code written to run in series can easily be parallelized simply by adding **compiler directives** to the serial code.
 We'll go through a couple useful ones here.

 ## Parallel region

-A flexible , one can create a **parallel region**, which looks like this
+The most basic compiler directive provided by OpenMP is the **parallel region**, which looks like

 ```c++
 #pragma omp parallel